sonarahbar/MachineLearningwithPython/README.md

 - Regularized regression and overfitting: https://youtu.be/VmxP7QTVh00
 - Classification and K-Nearest Neighbours: https://youtu.be/ZbVPmjDaCFg
 - Unsupervised Learning - Clustering: https://youtu.be/fqssd7g-mtY
+Make sure to subscribe to my Youtube channel and enable notifications so you will get notified next time I upload a video!

 Session 1: